ActivTrak Alarms Guide

 Learn more about:

-Privacy, security and access
+Privacy, security and access to alarms

 The user role types that can access Alarms are Admins, Configurators, and Power Users.
 Viewers are unable to access any Alarm pages.